 Hospital rotations for medical proficiency training give medics who operate in the field the opportunity to see what "right" looks like.
 Knowing this and understanding treatment principles can allow a flexible medic to adapt to unique situations in the absence of protocols, guidelines and evidence.
 If properly coordinated and supported, MPTs can be an invaluable and eye opening experience.
-When thrown together with a naive or indifferent staff or unmotivated medic, it can be a huge waste of time and money for everyone involved.
+When thrown together with a naive or indifferent staff or un motivated medic, it can be a huge waste of time and money for everyone involved.
 In this episode Dennis and Dr. Mark Shapiro talk about several MPT programs, and strategies to maximize the effectiveness of an MPT.

 It has been our experience that high quality prolonged field care training takes time, resources and expertise by dedicated trainers well versed and experienced in critical care concepts.
 That being […]

 Traumatic Brain Injuries coupled with other injuries can be one of the most difficult wound patterns to manage in the field.
 Learn to manage TBI on its own and when other complications arrive you will be in better condition to handle an even more difficult situation.

 Training materials were the number 1 most requested item from our SOMSA AAR.
 We have put out other training recommendations in the past but wanted to also highlight some important skills that will help you identify gaps in your PFC training program, plan future training and measure progress.
-We will get more into this cycle in the future however, this should be a good place to start.
-Many thanks go out to Andrew who labored over many versions of the list over the past few months.
-One last thing, be sure that you are already at 100% T for Trained on your TCCC task list.
-There is no use in getting into PFC training prior to mastering TCCC.
-If you see something we may have overlooked and would like to see it on future versions, please comment below and let us know.